Kuefo/WaterCR/WaterCR/README.md

 # Water-CR

-WaterCR is an RGH/JTAG tool copy pasted by Read.
+WaterCR is an RGH/JTAG tool

 Source is broken in some parts.
 It also requires DevExpress.

--- Cracked and Leaked By Heaventh. --